Noise-Aware Entanglement Generation Protocols for Superconducting Qubits with Impedance-Matched FBAR Transducers: BVD-Informed Entanglement Heralding Protocols

 If nodes A and B emit photons with the same probability ($P_{01}=P_{10}$), this simplifies to

 The fidelity expression takes the form \begin{widetext}

 \end{widetext}

+For the interested reader, a detailed breakdown of Equations \ref{typeI_infidelity}, \ref{typeI_infidelity_s} is available in Appendix \ref{app:infidelity}.
 Here is the point where the extended BVD model of our transducer comes into play.
 For a given set of device and operating parameters, the BVD model outputs matching circuit parameters, an estimated conversion efficiency, and estimates for added noise quanta due to Raman and thermal noise.
 (Note that in this section we disregard Raman noise quanta, since there are multiple orders of magnitude fewer noise quanta due to Raman noise.)
 We can use the thermal noise output (Equation~\ref{nth}) from the BVD model as an input to our entanglement generation fidelity expressions, while simultaneously optimizing our transducer for either highest-efficiency or lowest-noise operation.
 To do this, we input the BVD value of $n_{th}$ into Equation~\ref{eq:rth}.